 The critically endangered Haitian border threadsnake has an incredibly limited distribution within the Enriquillo wetland ecoregion near the La Selle Massif—less than 13 km2.
-This unique species is very thin (hence the name threadsnake), silvery in colour, and has very small eyes.
-Despite numerous attempts to find the snake in its natural habitat, none have been spotted since 1984 and some fear it might be extinct.
-However, given its cryptic nature and difficulty is accessing its preferred habitat there remains hope that another population will be discovered.
+This unique species is very thin (hence the name threadsnake), silvery in color, and has very small eyes.
+Despite numerous attempts to find the snake in its natural habitat, none have been spotted since 1984, and some fear it might be extinct.
+However, given its cryptic nature and difficulty in accessing its preferred habitat, there remains hope that another population will be discovered.

-Water temperature in the lake varies from 23.9 to 29°C, salinity is twice that of the sea, and its waters are sulphurous.
+Water temperature in the lake varies from 23.9 to 29°C, salinity is twice that of the sea, and its waters are sulfurous.
 Haiti’s largest lake, Saumatre Lagood, is 10 km west of Lake Enriquillo.
 The annual precipitation in this ecoregion is between 400 and 500 mm.
-The shores of Lake Enriquillo, as well as the three islands in the lake and the smaller lagoons, have dry subtropical forest and subtropical thorny mountain.
+The shores of Lake Enriquillo, as well as the three islands in the lake and the smaller lagoons, have dry subtropical forests and subtropical thorny mountains.
 Vegetation consists primarily of small trees like bayahonda, cambrón, guayacán, almácigo, baitoa, and spiny shrubs.
-Common palm trees are the yarey and the palma cacheo.
-In wetter areas baría, copey, and red/buttonwood mangrove predominate.
+Common palm trees are the yarey and the Palma cacheo.
+In wetter areas, baría, copey, and red/buttonwood mangroves predominate.

-Drier areas include 2 species of iguana, 25 lizard, and 13 snake species.
+Drier areas include two species of iguana, 25 lizards, and 13 snake species.
 Ricord’s iguana is endemic only to Lake Enriquillo and is critically endangered.
-Lake Enriquillo has the largest natural population of American crocodile and also houses the endemic Hispaniolan slider turtle.
+Lake Enriquillo has the largest natural population of American crocodiles and also houses the endemic Hispaniolan slider turtle.
 There are 35 land and 62 aquatic bird species, the majority being migratory.
-There are 2 species of bat too.
-There is a manatee presence in Lake Saumatre.
+There are two species of bat as well, along with a manatee presence in Lake Saumatre.

-One of the most significant threats to Lake Enriquillo is the elevated salinity level during the rainy season due to diversion of freshwater inflow which is used to support the area’s agriculture.
-Other threats, particularly to crocodiles and other fauna, include indiscriminate hunting as well as reducing cover vegetation and other habitat alterations.
+One of the most significant threats to Lake Enriquillo is the elevated salinity level during the rainy season due to the diversion of freshwater inflow, which is used to support the area’s agriculture.
+Other threats, particularly to crocodiles and other fauna, include indiscriminate hunting as well as reducing cover vegetation, and other habitat alterations.

-The priority conservation actions for the next decade will be to: 1) implement agricultural practices that are less water-demanding (drip-irrigation); 2) regulate hunting in the area; and 3) develop and implement a long term, adaptive management plan to regulate pollutions and other human impact in the area.
+The priority conservation actions for the next decade will be to 1) implement agricultural practices that are less water-demanding (drip-irrigation), 2) regulate hunting in the area, and 3) develop and implement a long-term, adaptive management plan to regulate pollution and other human impact in the area.

 1. D’Ambrosio, U. 2018 Caribbean: Island of Hispaniola. https://www.worldwildlife.org/ecoregions/nt0903 Accessed August 29, 2018.